robertsonlloyd/Ruby-in-a-100-Projects/README.md

 Lists
 ---------

-**Bubble Sort** ÎíÎñ Passing in a list of Integers in STDIN, print a sorted list.
+**Bubble Sort** - Passing in a list of Integers in STDIN, print a sorted list.
 Can we measure performance?

-**Insertion Sort** ÎíÎñ Passing in a list of Integers in STDIN, print a sorted list.
+**Insertion Sort** - Passing in a list of Integers in STDIN, print a sorted list.
 Can we measure performance?

-**Selection Sort** ÎíÎñ Passing in a list of Integers in STDIN, print a sorted list.
+**Selection Sort** - Passing in a list of Integers in STDIN, print a sorted list.
 Can we measure performance?

-**Merge Sort** ÎíÎñ Passing in a list of Integers in STDIN, print a sorted list.
+**Merge Sort** - Passing in a list of Integers in STDIN, print a sorted list.
 Can we measure performance?

-**Quick Sort** ÎíÎñ Passing in a list of Integers in STDIN, print a sorted list.
+**Quick Sort** - Passing in a list of Integers in STDIN, print a sorted list.
 Can we measure performance?

-**Heap Sort** ÎíÎñ Passing in a list of Integers in STDIN, print a sorted list.
+**Heap Sort** - Passing in a list of Integers in STDIN, print a sorted list.
 Can we measure performance?

 Graphs
 ---------

-**A* Search** ÎíÎñ stub
+**A* Search** - Finds the shortest path through a graph to a target node, only evaluating the node with the shortest distance.
+This differs from Dijkstra's Algorithm, in that it uses a heuristic function, ``h(n)``, such that ``h(n)`` equals the estimated cost to reach the target node, from node ``n``.
+Note that the heuristic function cannot overestimate the cost, this property is called being [admissible](http://en.wikipedia.org/wiki/Admissible_heuristic)

-**B* Search** ÎíÎñ stub
+**B* Search** - stub

-**BFS** ÎíÎñ stub
+**BFS** - stub

-**DFS** ÎíÎñ stub
+**DFS** -  stub

-**Dijkstraâ€™s Algorithm** â€“ Create a program that finds the shortest path through a graph using its edges.
+**Dijkstraâ€™s Algorithm** â€“ Finds the shortest path through a graph to a target node, only evaluated the node with the shortest distance.
+Dijkstra's does not use a heuristic function to predict the distance from a node to the target.

-**Kruskal's Algorithm** ÎíÎñ stub
+Dijkstra's only relies on knowledge it's obtained through measuring nodes it's already visited.

+**Kruskal's Algorithm** - Given a graph, it will find the minimum spanning tree, or in other terms, it will find the least expensive edges to keep all the graphs connected.

-**Transitive Closure** ÎíÎñ stub
+**Transitive Closure** - stub

 Networking